pmqs/scratch/README.md

 This program automates the manual process described in the referenced page.

-**Notes**

-> [!NOTES]
+> [!NOTE]
 >
-> 1. dddd
+> 1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.
 >

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> 2. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.
 >

-1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.

-2. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.

-3. You need a 64-bit build of `perl` installed on your system to run this program.
+> 3. You need a 64-bit build of `perl` installed on your system to run this program.

 ## Usage